-“I’m pregnant!” has to be one of the most exciting moments for a woman.
-I know for me I'll never forget seeing those 2 lines on the pregnancy test for the first time.
+“I’m pregnant!” has to be one of the most exciting moments for someone.
 Knowing that your body is now creating a precious little human is enough to make your heart explode, yet also knowing its health falls on your shoulders can make your stomach drop.

 Question: What can you do throughout your pregnancy to make sure your baby (and you) are as healthy as can be these next 40 weeks?

 Answer: Drink green smoothies.

 Table of Contents

 I’m sure you’re taking a prenatal vitamin of some kind and being told just what your baby needs to grow and thrive.
 Yet I still find the best way to get vitamins and minerals for me and my baby is through real, whole food.

 I created this smoothie with those special nutrients in mind, and here’s what I’m blending:

 - Spinach: Packed with a variety of nutrients like fiber, calcium, vitamin K, iron, folate and more.
 Any dark leafy green is a pregnancy meal win.